 Did you know?
 Edmond Becquerel discovered the photovoltaic effect in 1839.

-It is the movement caused by the interaction of sunlight and silicon cells, which results in the generation of electric current.
+The movement caused by the interaction of sunlight and silicon cells results in the generation of electric current.
 This process is known as the photovoltaic effect.

 Let’s break the process.

 - Silicon solar cells absorb astral rays or radiation.